lightbasenl/platforms/packages/eslint-config/README.md

 - Select `Run eslint --fix on save`
 - Click on `Apply` & `OK`

+Since this config is configured to automatically cleanup imports, and runs Prettier as part of ESLint, you can disable these settings in the `Actions on Save`-settings of WebStorm.

 > [!NOTE]
 >
 > WebStorm sometimes doesn't pick up on an updated ESLint configuration.
 A restart of the